Academic Catalog

 Description

 Third of seven courses paralleling content taught in courses in the Respiratory Therapy Program.
-Focus on assessments and data evaluation.
-Develop and strengthen concepts taught in the concurrent lecture and laboratory sessions of the program.
+Designed to develop and reinforce concepts taught in the concurrent lecture and laboratory sessions of the program, with a focus on patient assessment procedures, ventilation, and data interpretation.
+Media materials, simulations, and videos will provide alternative learning resources to accommodate diverse learning styles.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives